30-Day Money Back Guarantee

 Which probiotic strains are most effective to take alongside antibiotics for gut health support?

-The most effective probiotic strains to take alongside antibiotics include Lactobacillus rhamnosus, Saccharomyces boulardii, and Bifidobacterium longum.
+Some of the most researched probiotic strains to take alongside antibiotics include Lactobacillus rhamnosus, Saccharomyces boulardii, and Bifidobacterium longum.
 These strains have been studied for their ability to support gut balance during antibiotic use and help maintain a healthy microbial community.

 Why is it important to take probiotics at least 2 hours after antibiotics, and how does timing affect their effectiveness?